Pearlstone Professorship

 The Professorship in its standards and its implementation reflects Mrs. Pearlstone’s interest in education, ideas, human service, and the larger society, as supports the values of the College of Liberal Arts through an emphasis on effective teaching, active scholarship, engaged service, and positive contributions to community.

 The Peggy Meyerhoff Pearlstone Professor will be a tenured member of the faculty in the College of Liberal Arts.
-The Pearlstone Professor will have a record of contributions to Jewish Studies or to Religious Studies at the graduate or undergraduate level.
+The Pearlstone Professor will have a record of contributions to Jewish Studies, Jewish Contemporary Thought, or to Religious Studies at the graduate or undergraduate level.
 Each Pearlstone Professor will hold the appointment for five years and will develop a particular project or emphasis during that time with the assistance of resources made available through the Professorship.
 Income from the endowment will help offset a portion of the cost of the faculty position and will provide the Pearlstone Professor with a salary supplement during the appointment.

 The strongest candidates for the Professorship will be those who have compiled a record that best meets, or balances, the following expectations: